OUI Laws in Maine

 Maine OUI Repeat Offender Penalties

 The terms of an OUI offense are stated under Title 29-A, §2411.
 To legally drive after drinking in the state, you must be at least 21.
 For those under this age, any BAC level is illegal as defined by the Zero Tolerance Law.
 For those 21 or older, a BAC level must be below .08% to legally operate a vehicle.
 If an officer suspects that a driver has been drinking they can choose to pull them over and evaluate them, including the use of Field Sobriety Testing.
 Drinking and driving arrests are made every day and those convicted will face varying penalties that are dependent on the circumstances of their case.
-When you are charged with a DUI, especially if it is a 2nd, 3rd or 4th DUI, it is vital to call an attorney right away.
+When you are charged with a DUI, especially if it is a 2nd, 3rd or 4th DUI, it is vital to call an OUI defense lawyer right away.
 A conviction for a fourth offense OUI can lead to the following consequences:

 - Minimum jail time of 6 months